Trans-Coordinate Physics: Neighborhoods

 Every event inside the wave packet has a unique time direction defined for it by the partition line passing through the event.
 This allows us to define unique \emph{inertial} neighborhoods associated with each event.

-Consider a flat space inside the wave packet of a massive particle, and assign a Minkowski metric that is intrinsic to that space.
-Beginning with an \mbox{event \textbf{a}} in Fig.\ 2a, proceed up the particle's partition line through \textbf{a} by an \mbox{amount $-\Delta$} which is the magnitude of the invariant interval from event \textbf{a} to an event \textbf{b}.
+Consider a flat space inside the wave packet of a massive particle and the Minkowski metric that is intrinsic to that space.
+Beginning with an \mbox{event \textbf{a}} in Fig.\ 2a, proceed up the particle's partition line through \textbf{a} by an amount \mbox{-$\Delta$} which is the magnitude of the invariant interval from event \textbf{a} to an event \textbf{b}.
 This interval \textbf{ab} is negative and identifies the chosen time axis inside the particle packet at event \textbf{a}.
-Then find event $\textbf{b}'$ by proceeding down the partition line the same invariant interval $-\Delta$ .
+Then find event $\textbf{b}'$ by proceeding down the partition line the same invariant interval -$\Delta$.
 Construct a backward time cone with \textbf{b} at its vertex and a forward time cone with $\textbf{b}'$ at its vertex and identify the intersection events \textbf{c} and $\textbf{c}'$.
-Since these events are embedded in a flat space, the positive space-like interval $\textbf{cc}'$ will pass through event \textbf{a} and will be bisected by it with
+Since these events are embedded in a one dimensional flat space, the positive space-like interval $\textbf{cc}'$ will pass through event \textbf{a} and will be bisected by it with

-For any $\Delta$, all of the events included in the intersection of the light cones of \textbf{b} and \textbf{b}$'$ are defined to be a \emph{neighborhood} of event \textbf{a}.
-The events along the line \textbf{cc}$'$ are defined to be a \emph{spatial neighborhood} of \textbf{a}.
+For any $\Delta$, all of the events included in the intersection of the light cones of \textbf{b} and $\textbf{b}'$ are defined to be a \emph{neighborhood} of event \textbf{a}.
+The events along the \emph{perpendicular line} $\textbf{cc}'$ are defined to be a \emph{spatial neighborhood} of \textbf{a}.
 The limit as $\Delta$ goes to zero is identical with the limit of small neighborhoods around \textbf{a}.

-\section{Curved Space}
+\section{Curved space}

 The above considerations for a `flat' space also apply \emph{locally} in any curved space, so we let the conditions in Fig.\ 2a be generally valid in the limit as $\Delta \rightarrow 0$.
-Figure 2b shows the resulting Minkowski diagram in the local inertial system with \mbox{$\hat{x}$ and $\hat{t}$} as the space and time unit vectors in the directions $\textbf{ac}'$ and $\textbf{ab}$ respectively.
+Figure 2b shows the resulting Minkowski diagram in the local inertial system with $\hat{x}$ and $\hat{t}$ as the space and time unit vectors in the directions $\textbf{ac}'$ and \textbf{ab} respectively.

-The unit of these vector directions is given by $\sqrt{\Delta}$ in meters, although we have not established coordinates in those units along those directions.
-Specifically, we have not established a unique numerical value attached to an \mbox{event \textbf{a}} or a distant zero-point for that value; so the development so far is consistent with the trans-coordinate (or coordinate-less) aims of this paper.
+The unit of these vector directions is that of $\surd\Delta$ in meters, although we have not established coordinates along those directions.
+Specifically, we have not established a unique numerical value attached to an event \textbf{a} or a distant zero-point for that value; so the development so far is consistent with the trans-coordinate (or coordinateless) aims of this paper.